List of England Test cricket records: Most dismissals in a series

 Brad Haddin holds the Test cricket record for the most dismissals taken by a wicket-keeper in a series.
 He took 29 catches during the 2013 Ashes series which broke the previous record held by fellow Australian Rod Marsh when he took 28 catches in the 1982–83 Ashes series.
 Jack Russell of England is equal third with 27 dismissals taken during the 1995–96 tour of South Africa.

 Fielding records

 Most career catches

 Caught is one of the nine methods a batsman can be dismissed in cricket.
 A fair catch is defined as a fielder catching the ball, from a legal delivery, fully within the field of play without it bouncing when the ball has touched the striker's bat or glove holding the bat.
 The majority of catches are caught in the slips, located behind the batsman, next to the wicket-keeper, on the off side of the field.
 Most slip fielders are top order batsmen.

-India's Rahul Dravid holds the record for the most catches in Test cricket by a non-wicket-keeper with 210, followed by Mahela Jayawardene of Sri Lanka on 205 and South African Jacques Kallis with 200.
-Former captain Alastair Cook is the highest ranked England player in sixth, securing 175 catches in his Test career.
+Joe Root holds the record for the most catches in Test cricket by a non-wicket-keeper with 213.